Delicious whole wheat bread, sweetened with honey. A great everyday bread, that’s great for sandwiches and toasts well, too.

 Recipe Tips

-- Like all bread recipes, only add as much flour as needed to make a smooth, moist dough.
+- Like all bread recipes, only add as much flour as needed to make a dough that mostly cleans the bowl, but with a bit sticking to the bottom of the bowl (refer to the photos or the recipe video to see how the finished dough should look).
 You may not need all of the flour specified.
 Or you may need a bit more.

 - Likewise, rising times are estimates only, and will vary depending on the time of year and temperature in your kitchen.
-Let the dough rise until doubled, however long that takes.
+Let the dough rise just until doubled, however long that takes.
+That said, do note that this bread is an especially fast riser, so don’t wander far.

 Get the Recipe: Honey Wheat Bread